By Brian Vaszily, Founder of Purity Woods. This article includes links to a Purity Woods product that Brian created.

 Babchi has a fascinating history of being used for numerous skin ailments and has been studied because of its antimicrobial, anti-inflammatory, and antioxidant properties.
 Every part of the plant — roots, leaves, flowers, stems, and seeds — has been used to treat various skin issues, even earning it the nickname “Kushtanashini” (leprosy destroyer).

-Babchi oil is also a beneficial source of bakuchiol, containing numerous plant compounds as well as fatty acids that are nourishing and hydrating for skin.
+Babchi oil is also a beneficial source of bakuchiol.
+It contains numerous plant compounds as well as fatty acids that nourish and hydrate skin.

 Top Benefits of Bakuchiol